naparuba/tanuki-www/content/pages/docs/agent/http.md

 ## Status

-The Status endpoints are used to get information about the status of the Consul cluster.
+The Status endpoints are used to get information about the status of the XXX cluster.
 This are generally very low level, and not really useful for clients.

 The following endpoints are supported: